The Protos Experiment - Simon Clark

 While that may be interesting to consider, there is nothing to suggest that it is the intention to merely play a game with the reader, other than in the tradition of playing with their perception and reaction to the situations in the narrative.
 This one has more than enough on that front to keep you horrifyingly enthralled at the increasingly strange direction it is heading towards, one that can only be resolved by getting to the end.
 It's not unlike Squid Game or Evelyn Hardcastle then in that respect, but the intentions behind The Protos Experiment are quite different, and indeed not unrelated to those unfathomable complexities of the human mind and its unpredictable behaviours.
 To such an extent that even if you think you know where this is going, when you reach the end of a chapter half way through the book promises that “the best was yet to come”, you can be sure that it is, and it's not for the benefit of the test subjects.

-Reading notes: The Protos Experiment by Simon Clark is published by Darkness Visible (only noticing what a great name this is for publisher and it works well for this book) on 8th October 2024.
-I'm grateful to the publisher for sending me a preview ePub copy.
+Reading notes: The Protos Experiment by Simon Clark is published by Darkness Visible (only noticing what a great name this is for the publisher and it works well for this book) on 8th October 2024.
+I'm grateful to them for sending me a preview ePub copy.
 The trailer of the film can be viewed online here.
 I intentionally avoided it before reading the book as I didn't want it to influence my own mental visualisation, but aside from the main characters looking completely different from how I saw them in my mind, the clips look remarkably close the way I imagined.
-That's a sign of how good the writing and descriptions is, and how effective they are at creating a cinematic drive.
+That's a sign of how good the writing and descriptions is, and how effective they are at creating a cinematic drive, and probably a good sign for its successful adaptation as a film.

 Comments